Gravitalia/Autha/docs/src/README.md

 # Introduction

-Autha is an account manager, allowing you to decentralize your connection using JWT.
+Autha is an account manager, allowing you to decentralize your connection.

 You can either self-host Autha or use a public instance.
 Then, create an account.
 Finally, create a key pair on your machine and send only the